WELCOME TO DEAN HILL

 Breeding with Purpose

-When we began raising kikos, we had very little experience with goats.
+When we began raising kikos, we had very little experience with them.
 Fortunately, we found what we were told about kikos is true.
 They are parasite resistant, they do have good feet, they do make good mothers, etc.....

 Even with the top-notch herd of mothers we have, our goal is always towards improvement.
 Better weight gains, higher kidding rates, and increased overall herd health.